Salesforce

 Sandbox Testing Recommended

-Due to the highly varied nature of each organization's Salesforce setup, we recommend first testing out the integration within a sandbox Salesforce org.
-This will ensure a smooth flow of data between systems and compatibility with other third party software.
+Due to the highly varied nature of each organization's Salesforce setup, we recommend first testing out the integration within a sandbox Salesforce org in order to reveal any compatibility issues with custom code, flows, or third party software.
+Be sure to test the workflows and volume that might be typical of your production org.

 Install the Regal Voice Salesforce app & assign Permissions